 Ending your marriage is a huge decision.
-After filing the paperwork, most people want the final decree entered as quickly as possible.
+After filing the paperwork, most people want the final decree entered as soon as possible.
 There are two main types of divorce—contested and uncontested.

 A contested divorce takes longer as there are one or more issues that you cannot resolve, such as child custody.